-Its setting between the river and the ocean make it a compact, unique and people-friendly city with the potential to be a vibrant economic, residential and tourist hub of international standard.
+With its location and setting between the river and the ocean making it a compact, unique, and people-friendly city, Newcastle has the opportunity to continue to evolve, to strengthen its position as the Hunter region’s capital, and to become a vibrant economic, residential and tourist hub.

 In 2012, the NSW Government announced the Newcastle Urban Renewal Strategy, a 25 year plan to revitalise Newcastle, reinforce its role as a 21st century regional centre and provide a framework to create the jobs and homes needed by 2036.